Can You Eat Expired Ketchup? The Truth Behind Ketchup Shelf Life

 • Bacterial Growth: As ketchup contains sugar and vinegar, it is less prone to bacterial contamination.
 However, prolonged storage beyond the expiration date can lead to mold growth or spoilage.

-• Foodborne Illness: Consuming spoiled or contaminated ketchup can result in foodborne illnesses such as nausea, vomiting, diarrhea, and stomach cramps.
+• Foodborne Illness: Consuming spoiled or contaminated ketchup can can increase the likelihood of foodborne illnesses such as nausea, vomiting, diarrhea, and stomach cramps.

 • Allergen Contamination: Cross-contamination with allergens or other contaminants may occur if the ketchup is stored improperly or past its prime.